tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Dy had been chilling on Xtreme for about 3 years, but the rest of the team came out of nowhere.
-After being absent from the competitive scene since TI2022 in Singapore, professional Genshin Impact cosplayer Ame made his triumphant return to Dota in 2024.
-Meanwhile, Xtreme and Azure Ray share the same owner, so Xm, Xxs, and XinQ were transferred over here from Azure.
+**How did this roster happen?** One last wheel spin.
+Oooh, an SSR Ame!
+You won the 50/50, no pity.

+Ame's actually been bouncing around quite a bit this season.
+Attended Bangkok on a team called Gaozu, spent the middle of the season with the Yakutou Brothers, and finally returned to Xtreme starting with Wallachia S3.

+Unfortunately, poloson won't make it to his first TI (at age 29 after over a decade of competing...) due to health issues and xNova will be Xtreme's support stand-in.

 **How was their season?**